ameseee/kwk-curriculum-site/web-app/lessons/intro-html/index.md

 In the second example, the `nav` element is wrapping the `h1`, `p`, `input`, and `button` elements.
 You could also say that the `h1`, `p`, `input`, and `button` elements are nested in the `nav` element.
 Nesting is a concept you will see in CSS and JavaScript as well!

+It's almost important to point out the use of indentation in the example above.
+Since `nav` is the parent, or wrapping, element, it is not indented at all.
+Every element nested inside of it is indented on tab.
+HTML will _run_ if indentation is not used; but it makes it much more readable for you and others.

 <div class="try-it">
   <h2>Try It: Nesting Elements</h2>
   <p>Let's update your CodePen!</p>